Columba Spring Term 2020

-Welcome back to everyone!
-We do hope you all had a restful holiday.
-We have been preparing for the term’s activities and we look forward to a fun packed summer term.
+Welcome back to everyone.
+I do hope you all had a restful holiday and that you each received a visit from Father Christmas!
+We have been preparing for the term’s activities and we look forward to a fun packed spring term.

-Our topics this term are Adventures/ Explorers, Travel, Pirates and the Sea-Side.
-At the end of last term, children chose what they would like the new role play area to be, they chose to keep it as a construction site for the time being and voted for the area to be next turned into a “jungle travel agents.”
+At the end of last term, children chose what they would like the new role play area to be, they voted for a baby clinic.

-We will be going for a walk in our local area to explore differences and similarities in the environment as well as visiting the park.
+We will be going for a walk in our local area to explore differences and similarities in the environment.

-P.E. will take place on Wednesday afternoon.
-Please send your child’s P.E. kit in on a Monday and leave it until the end of the week.
+P.E. will take place on Tuesday morning.
+Please send your child’s PE kit in on a Monday and leave it until the end of the week.
 Please make sure you have named your child’s kit, it makes it easier to return lost items.
-As the weather starts to get warmer we will be doing P.E. outside, therefore your child will need to bring a pair of trainers in their P.E. bags each week.

 Your child will also need a named water bottle in school, daily.